evimme/phoneGap-22-mar-2012/README.md

     The descriptions can also be found in the downloaded PhoneGap package:
 			/doc/guide_getting-started_index.md.html#Getting Started Guides
 	The files mentioned are available at \\SPICA\Winapps\PhoneGap\

+3. Make sure that the driver for your phone is installed and that your phone is configured so that you may deploy applications from your computer.

 Task 1 -
 ========